vphilipdbg/ShortCourse_2018/00_prerequisites/00_General_Installation_Requirements.md

-# Addiction ShortCourse 2018 - Prequisites
+# Addiction ShortCourse 2018 - Prerequisites

 ## Downloading and Installation of Software and Programming enviornments